 The process for filing a mechanic’s lien in Maryland can be confusing and appear somewhat redundant to a contractor simply seeking to obtain payment for work performed and materials furnished.
 From start to finish, a mechanic’s lien requires multiple steps in order to secure payment.
-These steps include: 1) Pre-Lien Requirements; 2) Filing of a Petition for Mechanic’s Lien; and 3) Enforcement of the Mechanic’s Lien.
+These steps include pre-lien requirements, filing of a petition for mechanic’s lien and enforcement of the mechanic’s lien.
+Here, the qualified construction and real estate attorneys at Bowie & Jensen outline the process of filing a mechanic’s lien in the state of Maryland.

-The first step to successfully obtain a mechanic’s lien starts with determining whether a mechanic’s lien may be applied on the project.
+The first step to successfully obtain a mechanic’s lien starts with determining whether a mechanic’s lien may be applied to the project.
 These considerations include:

-- Notice – Subcontractors, including lower tiered subcontractors must provide a notice of intent to lien a property within 120 days from the last day they performed work or supplied materials on the project.
+Subcontractors, including lower-tiered subcontractors must provide a notice of intent to lien a property within 120 days from the last day they performed work or supplied materials on the project.
 The Notice of Lien in Maryland must be served on the owner of the property that is subject to the mechanic’s lien.

 - Name and address of the petitioner